 One thing that a personal calendar can add but with a twist you can use it to add the daily basis work.
 And it will help the kids in knowing of things they need to do, and when they waste time, it will show on the chart.

 Here is what you will need :

 - Color pencils and crayons

-- Check the length of time which is allocated for each activity, as they don’t understand how much they need, so you can use a stopwatch or clock for help.
+- Check the time allocated for each activity, as they don’t understand how much they need, so you can use a stopwatch or clock for help.

 - Also, let them use stickers that they can use on the chart.

-Well with this, it will help your kids to refer to the chart while they do the work and it will help in doing the mundane activities more fun.
+Well, it will help your kids to refer to the chart while they do the work, and it will help in doing mundane activities more fun.